 Photo by Mesa Golfland Sunsplash

-Wet ‘n’ Wild Phoenix, Arizona’s largest water park, keeps the party going late Fridays and Saturdays, June 2 through July 29.
-Catch Dive ‘n’ Movies in the Monsoon Bay wave pool in July.
+Wet ‘n’ Wild Phoenix, Arizona’s largest water park, keeps the party going late with Friday Fun Nights in June and August.

 4243 W. Pinnacle Peak Road, Glendale 85310